bashtage/arch/doc/source/univariate/forecasting.rst

     the bootstrap forecasting method requids a minimal amount of in-sample data to use prior to producing the forecasts.

-This documnt will use a standard GARCH(1,1) with a constand mean to explain the choices available for forecasting.
+This document will use a standard GARCH(1,1) with a constand mean to explain the choices available for forecasting.
 The model can be described as

 .. math::